 How To Buy a Replacement Furnace Filter

-Replacements are measured in width and length with inches to fit into place.
+Replacements filters are measured in width and length to fit into place.

-Most all old filters will have the measurement on it such as 20-X-25, which means 20 inches wide, and 25 inches in length.
+Filters will have measurements on it such as 20-X-25, which means 20 inches wide, and 25 inches in length.

 A tape measure can also be used to measure width and length for a replacement.